 (34) Truly, I say to you, this generation will not pass away until all these things have happened.

 Since the return of Christ is at an uncertain time, the people living during his public ministry did not witness it.
-However, some of them faced the destruction of Jerusalem by the Romans because that happened forty years after Jesus predicted it.
+However, some of them witnessed the destruction of Jerusalem by the Romans because that happened forty years after Jesus predicted it.
 Another questionable interpretation is that by “this generation” Jesus meant the Jews throughout the centuries.